mariusjacobs/argo-rollouts/README.md

     ```
     kubectl argo rollouts get rollout canary-demo --watch
     ```
+    NOTE: You can also watch the rollout using the Argo Rollouts dashboard.
+To start it, run `kubectl argo rollouts dashboard` in the namespace that contains your Rollouts.
+Then visit `localhost:3100` to view the user interface.

 1. In a new command window trigger an update by setting the image of a new color to run
     ```
     kubectl argo rollouts set image canary-demo "*=argoproj/rollouts-demo:yellow"